I'm 23, I Make $144,000 & I Spent Over $2,000 This Week

 8 a.m. — I take the subway to work.
 Sometimes, the management of my office building will host events in the lobby and today there is free coffee and pastries.
 I grab an iced cortado and a blueberry muffin and begin to work. $2.90

-12 p.m. — For lunch, I pick up my Mealpal and head back to the office.
+12 p.m. — For lunch, I pick up my MealPal and head back to the office.
 The rest of the week should be more relaxed so I take a longer lunch break.
 I order some things on Amazon for the small business I'm running.
 This side gig has been taking up a ton of working capital and my credit usage has gone up so I just recently got a business credit card to help separate personal and business expenses.
 I put this on my business account and do not count it as a personal expense.

 3 p.m. — I grab a bag of chips from the kitchen as a snack.
 I check my bank account and it's looking pretty bad.
 It's a slow process moving all of my business expenses to the new card I got this week so the numbers are pretty inflated.
 I see an AMC Stubs charge (I got it to see Barbenheimer) and try to cancel the subscription.
 It tells me there's a $20 termination fee.
 I decide to keep the subscription.
 I want to see Joy Ride anyways.